 This notion is then modified by the grammatical mood.
 Here is an article about French moods.

-The present tense in English has 3 forms, each of them having a slightly different meaning:
+The present tense in English has 3 forms, each of them having a slightly different variation of the now:

-In French, there is only one form to translate the three English forms “simple, progressive and emphatic” and the present perfect progressive.
+In French, there is only one tense to translate the four English forms.

 Je parle = I speak, I am speaking, I do speak, I have been speaking.